University Scholars 2019-2020 Guidelines for the University Scholars Program Eligibility & Selection of Scholars:

 Undergraduate students from any college who wish to conduct research with a faculty member in the College of Public Health and Health Professions are eligible to compete for this award although preference is given to students in the college.
-Applicants must be graduating Spring 2018.
-Students should talk with a faculty member with whom they would like to conduct research and then complete the University Scholar’s Program 2017-2018 Application.
-Your completed application, a typed summary of your proposed research project (max 1 page), and a letter of support from your PHHP faculty mentor agreeing to supervisor the project (must have faculty member’s signature) must be submitted to Dr. Pomeranz’s email.
+Applicants must be graduating Spring 2020.
+Students should talk with a faculty member with whom they would like to conduct research and then complete the University Scholar’s Program 2019-2020 Application below.
+Your completed online application, including the summary of your proposed research project, and a letter of support from your PHHP faculty mentor agreeing to supervisor the project (must have faculty member’s signature) must be submitted to Dr. Frederick Kates, email@example.com.
 Applications will be accepted until 5:00 p.m.
-Friday, March 3, 2017.
+Friday, February 22, 2019.

 For more information on UF’s requirements please review this site: http://scholars.ufl.edu .
-Any questions concerning the College of Public Health and Health Professions requirements for University Scholars Program should be addressed to Dr. Jamie Pomeranz at firstname.lastname@example.org.
+Any questions concerning the College of Public Health and Health Professions requirements for University Scholars Program should be addressed to Dr. Fredrick Kates @ firstname.lastname@example.org.

 Expectations during Scholarship Program